Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Introduction

-This paper considers minimax rate-optimal estimation of a quadratic functional of the $h_0$ in the NPIV model (\ref{npiv:model}):
+This paper considers adaptive, minimax rate-optimal estimation of a quadratic functional of $h_0$ in the NPIV model (\ref{npiv:model}):

-for a known non-negative weighting function $\mu$, which is assumed to be uniformly bounded from below on its support.
-Although \cite{chen2013} and \cite{ChenChristensen2017} already studied plug-in sieve NPIV estimation and inference on nonlinear functionals of $h_0$, there is no results on the minimax rate optimal estimation of any nonlinear functionals of $h_0$ yet.
-Since a quadratic functional is a leading example of a nonlinear functional and is also widely used in goodness-of-fit testing on $h_0$, this paper focuses on optimal estimation of the quadratic functional $f(h_0)$ in the NPIV model.
+for a known positive, continuous weighting function $\mu$, which is assumed to be uniformly bounded below from zero and from above on some subset of of the support of $X$.
+Let $\widehat{h}$ be a sieve NPIV estimator of the NPIV function $h_0$ (see e.g., \cite{BCK07econometrica}). \cite{chen2013} and \cite{ChenChristensen2017} considered inference on a slightly more general nonlinear functional $g(h_0)$ using plug-in sieve NPIV estimator $g(\widehat{h})$.
+However, there is no result on any adaptive, minimax rate-optimal estimation of any nonlinear functional $g(h_0)$ of the NPIV function $h_0$ yet.
+Since a quadratic functional is a leading example of a smooth nonlinear functional in $h_0$, \cite[Theorem C.1]{ChenChristensen2017} established the minimax lower bound for estimating a quadratic functional $f(h_0)$ in a NPIV model.
+They also point out that a plug-in sieve NPIV estimator $f(\widehat{h})$ of the quadratic functional $f(h_0)$ can achieve the lower bound in the severely ill-posed regime, but fails to achieve the lower bound in the mildly ill-posed regime.
+Moreover, none of the existing work considers adaptive minimax rate-optimal estimation of the quadratic functional $f(h_0)$ in a NPIV model.

-In this paper, we first analyze a simple leave-one-out, sieve NPIV estimator $\widehat{f}_J$ for the quadratic functional $f(h_0)$ recently proposed by \cite{BC2020}.
-We establish an upper bound on the convergence rate for this estimator, and show that it coincides with the lower bound previously derived by \cite{ChenChristensen2017}.
-Thus, the leave-one-out, sieve NPIV estimator $\widehat{f}_J$ is minimax rate-optimal for $f(h_0)$.